50 Sophisticated Baby Names for Girls – Names that Will Be Remembered…..

 This gorgeous duo both mean ‘the white one’.

-Moniker of a certain famous lady, Camilla is a rarely used, but a classic name with royal history.
+The moniker of a certain famous lady, Camilla is a rarely used, but a classic name with royal history..

 The French, female version of Clement, this posh name means ‘gentle, merciful’.